Coronavirus updates in Central Texas: Tuesday schools and stat tracker

 - Central Texas counties:

-- Hays County: There are currently 1,475 active cases, and 43 people are currently hospitalized.
-Since the beginning of the pandemic, at least 28,365 confirmed cases have been reported and at least 364 people have died.
+- Hays County: There are currently 988 active cases, and 39 people are currently hospitalized (31 unvaccinated, eight vaccinated).
+Since the beginning of the pandemic, at least 28,766 confirmed cases have been reported and at least 372 people have died.

-- Williamson County: There are 100 new cases of coronavirus in Williamson County.
-Sixteen percent of hospital beds are available, and 3% of ICU beds are available.
-Since the beginning of the pandemic, at least 61,214 cases have been reported and at least 634 people have died.
+- Williamson County: There are 82 new cases of coronavirus in Williamson County.
+Seventeen percent of hospital beds are available, and 8% of ICU beds are available.
+Since the beginning of the pandemic, at least 62,481 cases have been reported and at least 651 people have died.

 - Central Texas school districts:

-- Leander ISD: For the week of Sept.
-25-Oct.
-1, there have been 28 total positive cases.
-There have been 1,390 total cumulative positive cases.
+- Leander ISD: For the week of Oct.
+2-Oct.
+8, there have been 14 total positive cases.
+There have been 1,453 total cumulative positive cases.

-- Pflugerville ISD: For the week of Sept.
-27-Oct.
-1, there have been 0 total positive cases.
-There have been 870 total cumulative positive cases.
+- Pflugerville ISD: For the week of Oct.
+4-Oct.
+8, there have been 0 total positive cases.
+There have been 942 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)